foz/foz.github.com/debian-rails-setup.md

 	$ sudo aptitude install fail2ban denyhosts

+Edit `/etc/sysctl.conf` and enable basic protection settings by reading the comments.
+More details and suggestions are [here](http://www.cyberciti.biz/faq/linux-kernel-etcsysctl-conf-security-hardening/).

 ## Set Up Mail

 See my notes about [installing Postfix as a sending-only relay mailserver](postfix-notes.html).